psocha/psocha.github.io/_posts/2019-01-06-highly-sensitive-programmer.md

 **Multitasking.**
 Large todo lists frazzle HSPs and put them into a reactionary mindset.
 In the bad case, they will enter panic mode, switch between tasks excessively, and get little work done.
-In the "good" case, they will prioritize tasks that are small or tasks that quickly get other people off their backs; these tasks may not necessarily be the most important or high-impact tasks for them to be doing.
+In the "good" case, they will prioritize tasks that are small or tasks that quickly get other people off their backs; these tasks may not necessarily be the most important or impactful tasks for them to be doing.

 **Overly Broad Problems.**
 HSPs are scared of making mistakes and they therefore tend to overthink things.
-If a problem has too many choices or too many parameters to consider, HSPs will often fall into "analysis paralysis" and endlessly delay making final decisions.
+If a problem has too many choices or too many parameters to consider, HSPs will often fall into analysis paralysis and endlessly delay making final decisions.
 When this happens, clarification and support from other people is usually necessary to get HSPs out of their rut.

 **Management.**